priya337/StoryEchoes/README.md

 # Please Note :

-As this is a Mock backend ensure to use the port number assigned to the json server on your local system.
+As this is a Mock backend ensure please use port 400 while starting the db json:

+json-server --watch db.json --port 400

 # API Integration: